CultivateHQ/cultivateHQ.com/source/posts/2016-11-04-three-alternatives-to-using-genevent-in-elixir.html.md

 ## Elixir Registry

-[Registry](https://github.com/elixir-lang/registry) will be in the Elixir 1.4 release, as a more Elixir-like and built-in version of gproc.
+[Registry](https://hexdocs.pm/elixir/Registry.html) is a more Elixir-like and built-in version of gproc.
 We can also use it as a pub/sub framework.
 A registry is a supervisor and must be started, such as in the [application supervisor](https://github.com/CultivateHQ/pubsub_spike/blob/master/lib/pubsub_spike.ex#L11):

 ```elixir
 def start(_type, _args) do